stokes/ground/README.md

 Ground uses the front camera for vision-based rep counting.
 Camera data is processed in real-time on your device and is never stored or transmitted.

 ## Contact
-For questions about this privacy policy, contact: [your email]
+For questions about this privacy policy, contact: [ground.jujitsu423@passmail.net]

 ## Changes
 We may update this policy occasionally.
 Check back for updates.